BharatSuthar21/AIJobPortalForFreshers/README.md

 # AIJobPortalForFreshers
-Insternship and Job Related to Data Science, Machine Learning &amp; AI
+Internships and Jobs For Freshers In Data Science, Machine Learning &amp; AI